AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/handling_interrupts.rst

 * The corresponding interrupt is blocked while the handler executes.
 While an interrupt is blocked, all occurrences of that interrupt are prevented from being delivered.
-Whether such occurrences remain pending or are lost is implementation-defined.
+Whether such occurrences remain pending or are lost is determined by the hardware and the run-time library (RTL).

 * Each interrupt has a default treatment which determines the system's response to an occurrence of that interrupt when no user-defined handler is attached.
-The set of possible default treatments is implementation-defined.
+The set of possible default treatments is defined by the RTL.

 * An exception propagated from a handler that is invoked by an interrupt has no effect.
 In particular, it is not propagated out of the handler,